UKHomeOffice/groovy-annotations/README.md

 ```

-The expression "bitter" is used to dynamically look up and inject test data into the method
+The expression "bitter" is used to dynamically look up and inject test data into the method.

+This mechanism can be extended to query different datasources by mapping expressions to sql queries, elastic search indexes or any other custom datasource.

 ## Trace of run